 When writing your Competitive Analysis, your overview should cover who your closest competitors are, the chief strengths they bring to the table, and their biggest weaknesses.

-You’ll want to identify at least 3 competitors — either direct, indirect, or a combination of the two.
+You'll want to identify at least 3 competitors — either direct, indirect, or a combination of the two.
+It's an extremely important aspect of the business planning process.

 Here's an example of how HolliBlu lays out their Competitive Analysis section for just one of their competitors, implementing each of the criteria noted above: